 The initial scope of the position statement is determined by the topic submission application and the Pronouncements Committee.
 A statement of scope is used in the open call for author applications.
 Once the author group is chosen, authors collectively draft foreground or background questions to begin defining the more focused scope of the position statement.
-Foreground questions seek specific information to guide clinical decisions and are generally structured around key elements such as population, patient, or problem; intervention; comparison; outcome; and time (PICOT).
-Background questions are often more general about conditions, tests, or treatments (eg, focused subheaders).
+Foreground questions seek specific information to guide clinical decisions and are generally structured around key elements such as population/patient/problem, intervention, comparison, outcome, and time (i.e., PICOT questions).
+Background questions are often more general about conditions, tests or treatments (e.g., focused sub headers).
 The questions and subheaders serve as an outline for the position statement.

-The scope of the position statement is further refined with dialogs between the Pronouncements Committee and the author group regarding the position statement outline.
-Keeping the scope of the position statements focused enables statements to be more easily applied to clinical practice, written in a timely manner, and manageable for updates when new evidence is published.
-Position statement scope is determined on a topicby-topic basis.
-Position statements that include all areas (prevention, recognition, and treatment or management) for a topic may be warranted (eg, asthma, lightning, diabetes).
-However, as bodies of evidence grow at different rates, splitting these areas (eg, prevention, assessment, rehabilitation) across multiple position statements may be necessary (eg, concussion, ankle sprains, or anterior cruciate ligament injuries).
+The scope of the position statement is further refined with dialogues between the Pronouncements Committee and the author group regarding the position statement outline.
+Keeping the scope of the position statements tocused enables statements to be more easily applied to clinical practice, written in a timely manner, and manageable for updates when new evidence is published.
+Position statement scope is determined on a topic-by-topic basis.

+Position statements that include all areas (prevention, recognition, treatment/management) for a topic may be warranted (e.g., asthma, lightning, diabetes).
+However, as bodies of evidence grow at different rates, splitting these areas (e.g., prevention, assessment, rehabilitation) across multiple position statements may be necessary (e.g., concussion, ankle sprains, or anterior cruciate ligament injuries).
 If the manuscript is an update of a currently existing position statement, the same procedures described above are followed.
 In some cases, the process may require the original position statement to split into more focused position statements.